icedcoffeeee/catata/README.md

    - Any notes/tasks added here automatically appears in the daily page on the day of.
 3. You can see notes on previous days in the 'Archive' page.
+    - You can also search for any note by text or date.
-3. All unfinished taskes appear in the 'Todos' page
+4. All unfinished taskes appear in the 'Todos' page

 ## TODO
 For `beta` release.

-- Working search bar.
+- [x] Working search bar.
-- Working light mode.
+- [ ] Working light mode.
-    - Streamline colors module.
+    - [ ] Streamline colors module.
-- Changeable start of week and year (e.g. start of semester).
+- [ ] Changeable start of week and year (e.g. start of semester).

 ## Known Issues